EvanDiamantidis/TryHackMe/Blue/README.md

 <br />

 Nmap will help us gather some information about our target.
-For the purposes of this box, since task 1.3 is asking *what this machine is vulnerable to*, we will be adding the "-sS --script=vuln" argument to our nmap scan.
+For the purposes of this box, since task 1.3 is asking *what this machine is vulnerable to*, we will be adding the "-sS --script=vuln" argument to our nmap scan:
 ```
 nmap -sC -sV -sS --script=vuln -oN nmap/initial REMOTE_IP
 ```